 Leadership Overview

-Defense Intelligence Agency has 10 executives leading key functions including information technology, science and technology, intelligence administration, and attaché services.
+Defense Intelligence Agency has 10 executives leading key functions including information technology, intelligence administration, defense attaché operations, technology strategy, and human resources.

-Driven by a commitment to national security, Defense Intelligence Agency provides the nation's most authoritative assessments of foreign military intentions and capabilities, enabling military operations and informing policy-makers.
+Driven by the imperative of national security, Defense Intelligence Agency provides the nation's most authoritative assessments of foreign military intentions and capabilities, enabling military operations and informing policy-makers.

-Driven by a commitment to national security, Defense Intelligence Agency provides the nation's most authoritative assessments of foreign military intentions and capabilities, enabling military operations and informing policy-makers.
+Driven by the imperative of national security, Defense Intelligence Agency provides the nation's most authoritative assessments of foreign military intentions and capabilities, enabling military operations and informing policy-makers.

 Leadership Roles at Defense Intelligence Agency